 The response message indicates that the PCD-01 message was received with no problems.
 It also indicates that the message was successfully converted to a PHMR document and sent to the configured destination.

-KCommunicate PCD Data -SOAP Transaction Example
+Appendix K – Communicate PCD Data -SOAP Transaction Example

 The following sequence shows the Communicate PCD Data-SOAP transaction as it would appear on the wire.
 For completeness it is assumed the Device Observation Consumer implementation supports an SAML token authentication server using WS-Trust Username Password token and the patient has been registered with the authentication server by the healthcare provider.
 The healthcare provider has entered the username and password as well as the URL to the Device Observation Consumer server on the Sensor Data Consumer / Device Observation Reporter implementation running on an Android based mobile phone and given it to the patient.
 Both the URL to the STS Token service AND the observation upload service are provided.
 Once home, the patient turns on the mobile phone and starts the collector implementation.
 The patient takes a measurement with a PCHA compliant PHD blood pressure cuff and the data is sent to the phone.
 The PHD device disassociates and disconnects.